Mathematical Visualizations

 where

-Suntola uses the geometric properties of an enormous expanding hypersphere in four-dimensional space to suggest that the reason that a small hydrogen atom can emit 21 cm wavelength light may have its physical basis in this hyperradial expansion at the speed of light, where the wave equivalence of mass and energy may gain new physical meaning, as any point source could trace a path like an elongaged monopole or dipole antenna in 4D (orthogonal to all 3D spatial directions) due to this sustained “hidden” movement even at rest.
+Suntola uses the geometric properties of an enormous expanding hypersphere in four-dimensional space to suggest that the reason that a small hydrogen atom can emit 21 cm wavelength light may have its physical basis in this hyperradial expansion at the speed of light, where the wave equivalence of mass and energy may gain new physical meaning, as any point source could trace a path like an elongaged isotropic monopole or dipole antenna in 4D (orthogonal to all 3D spatial directions) due to this sustained “hidden” movement even at rest.
 Also the geometries of Dirac matrices, which represent 4+1 dimensional Clifford algebras (isomorphic to 2+3 and 0+5 dimensional algebras), could suggest the same.
 Interactions (emissions and absorptions) would be wavelength-selective (and frequency-selective), not energy-selective, as can perhaps be motivated by using the definitions above:

 This idea would be of great importance when utilizing relations (such as studying wave equations or simply using